Air Pollution Trends in Selected Metropolitan Statistical Areas

 The major reason for revisions to the historical data for the AQI is that changes in the National Ambient Air Quality Standards (NAAQS) are retroactively applied to the data for previous years to provide consistent comparisons over time.
 In addition, data from monitoring stations that have fallen below/surpassed the criterion to qualify as a 'trend site' is excluded/included in the latest calculation of the index.

 Data for 1999 to 2009 include particulate matter 2.5 micron in diameter (PM 2.5).

 Particulate matter is the term for solid or liquid particles found in the air.

-KEY: AQI = Air Quality Index; U = data are not available.
+KEY: AQI = Air Quality Index; N = data do not exist; R = revised.

 U.S. Environmental Protection Agency, Office of Air and Radiation, Air Trends, Air Quality Index: Daily AQI, available at https://aqs.epa.gov/aqsweb/airdata/download_files.html as of May 4, 2022.